-SCHEDULE 14A
+SCHEDULE 14A INFORMATION

-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No.)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-Filed Filed by the Registrant ⊠ Filed Filed by a Party other than the Registrant \Box Che ck the appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 AURA BIOSCIENCES, INC. (Name of registrant as specified in its charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Payr nent of Filing Fee (Check all boxes that apply): \boxtimes No fee required.
-Fee paid previously with preliminary materials.
-Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Filed by the Registrant \boxtimes

+Filed by a Party other than the Registrant \Box

+Check the appropriate box:

+- Preliminary Proxy Statement

+- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+- □ Definitive Proxy Statement

+- Definitive Additional Materials

+- □ Soliciting Material under §240.14a-12

+AURA BIOSCIENCES, INC.

+(Name of Registrant as Specified In Its Charter)

+(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

+Payment of Filing Fee (Check all boxes that apply):

+- ☑ No fee required - □ Fee paid previously with preliminary materials - \Box Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11.

+PRELIMINARY PROXY STATEMENT - SUBJECT TO COMPLETION

-AURA BIOSCIENCES, INC. 85 Bolton Street Cambridge, MA 02140
+AURA BIOSCIENCES, INC. 80 Guest Street Boston, MA 02135

-NOTICE OF 2022 ANNUAL MEETING OF STOCKHOLDERS To be held June 15, 2022
+NOTICE OF 2024 ANNUAL MEETING OF STOCKHOLDERS To be held June 20, 2024

-Notice is hereby given that the 2022 Annual Meeting of Stockholders, or Annual Meeting, of Aura Biosciences, Inc., will be held online on June 15, 2022 at 10:30 a.m.
+Notice is hereby given that the 2024 Annual Meeting of Stockholders, or Annual Meeting, of Aura Biosciences, Inc., will be held online on June 20, 2024 at 9:30 a.m.
 Eastern Time.
-The safety of our stockholders is important to us, and given the continuing concerns resulting from the COVID-19 pandemic, this year's Annual Meeting will be held virtually.
-You may attend the meeting virtually via the Internet at www.virtualshareholdermeeting.com/AURA2022 where you will be able to vote electronically and submit questions.
+This year's Annual Meeting will be held virtually.
+You may attend the meeting virtually via the Internet at www.virtualshareholdermeeting.com/AURA2024 where you will be able to vote electronically and submit questions.
 You will need the 16-digit control number included with the Notice of Internet Availability of Proxy Materials being mailed to you separately in order to attend the Annual Meeting.
 The purpose of the Annual Meeting is the following:

-- 1. To elect three Class I directors to our board of directors, to serve until the 2025 annual meeting of stockholders and until their successor has been duly elected and qualified, or until their earlier death, resignation or removal; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022: and - 3.
+- 1. To elect two Class III directors to our Board of Directors, to serve until the 2027 annual meeting of stockholders and until their successor has been duly elected and qualified, or until their earlier death, resignation or removal; - 2.
+To approve an amendment to our Tenth Amended and Restated Certificate of Incorporation to reflect Delaware General Corporation Law provisions regarding exculpation of officers; - 3.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024; and - 4.
 To transact any other business properly brought before the Annual Meeting or any adjournment or postponement of the Annual Meeting.

-The proposal for the election of directors relates solely to the election of three Class I directors nominated by the board of directors.
+The proposal for the election of directors relates solely to the election of two Class III directors nominated by the Board of Directors.

-Only Aura Biosciences, Inc. stockholders of record at the close of business on April 18, 2022, will be entitled to vote at the Annual Meeting and any adjournment or postponement thereof.
+Only Aura Biosciences, Inc. stockholders of record at the close of business on April 22, 2024, will be entitled to vote at the Annual Meeting and any adjournment or postponement thereof.

 Aura Biosciences, Inc. is following the Securities and Exchange Commission's "Notice and Access" rule that allows companies to furnish their proxy materials by posting them on the Internet.
-As a result, we are mailing to our stockholders a Notice of Internet Availability of Proxy Materials, or the Notice, instead of a paper copy of the accompanying proxy statement and our Annual Report for the fiscal year ended December 31, 2021, or 2021 Annual Report.
-We plan to mail the Notice on or about April 28, 2022, and it contains instructions on how to access both the 2021 Annual Report and accompanying proxy statement over the Internet.
+As a result, we are mailing to our stockholders a Notice of Internet Availability of Proxy Materials, or the Notice, instead of a paper copy of the accompanying proxy statement and our Annual Report to Stockholders for the fiscal year ended December 31, 2023, or 2023 Annual Report.
+We plan to mail the Notice on or about April [1], 2024 and it contains instructions on how to access both the 2023 Annual Report and accompanying proxy statement over the Internet.
 This method provides our stockholders with expedited access to proxy materials and not only lowers the cost of printing and distribution but also reduces the environmental impact of the Annual Meeting.
 If you would like to receive a print version of the proxy materials, free of charge, please follow the instructions on the Notice.